-Exhibit No. Exhibit Title 10.1(1) Asset Purchase Agreement dated as of March 2, 2021, among the Company, Topcon Medical Laser Systems, Inc. and Topcon America Corporation.
-10.2(1) Distribution Agreement dated as of March 2, 2021, by and between the Company and Topcon Corporation.
-10.3(1) Investment Agreement dated as of March 2, 2021, by and between the Company and Topcon America Corporation.
-10.4(1) Registration Rights Agreement dated as of March 2, 2021, by and between the Company and Topcon America Corporation.
+Exhibit No. Exhibit Title 10.1 First Amendment to Triple Net Lease by and between ZIC 1212 Terra Bella LLC and the Registrant, executed on April 30, 2021.
+10.2(1) 2008 Equity Incentive Plan, as amended.
 31.1 Certification of Principal Executive Officer pursuant to Securities Exchange Act Rules 13a-14(a) and 15d-14(a).
 31.2 Certification of Principal Financial Officer pursuant to Securities Exchange Act Rules 13a-14(a) and 15d-14(a).
 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS XBRL Instance Document.
-101.SCH XBRL Taxonomy Extension Schema Document.
-101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
-101.CAL XBRL Taxonomy Extension Definition Linkbase Document.
-101.LAB XBRL Taxonomy Extension Label Linkbase Document.
-101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.
-The c ertification furnished in Exhibit 32.1 and 32.2 hereto is deemed to accompany this Quarterly Report on Form 10-Q and will not be deemed
+101.INS Inline XBRL Instance Document.
+101.SCH Inline XBRL Taxonomy Extension Schema Document.
+101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
+101.CAL Inline XBRL Taxonomy Extension Definition Linkbase Document.
+101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
+101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
+104 Cover Page Interactive Data File (embedded within the Inline XBRL document).

-- The certification furnished in Exhibit 32.1 and 32.2 hereto is deemed to accompany this Quarterly Report on Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.
-Such certification will not be deemed to be incorporated by reference into any filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent that the registrant specifically incorporates it by reference. - (1) Incorporated by reference to Exhibits filed with the Registrant's Report on Form 8-K/A on March 4, 2021.
+- \ The certification furnished in Exhibit 32.1 and 32.2 hereto is deemed to accompany this Quarterly Report on Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.
+Such certification will not be deemed to be incorporated by reference into any filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent that the registrant specifically incorporates it by reference. - (1) Incorporated by reference to the appendix filed with the Registrant's Proxy Statement for the Registrant's 2021 Annual Meeting of Stockholders which was filed on April 30, 2021.